TechJunkie is a BOX20 Media Company

-If you’re in search of a great fantasy title to play on your Xbox One, we’re here to share our top picks.
-In this guide, you’ll find a world to suit any preference, from underwater realms to the post-apocalyptic US.
+Don’t worry; we’re here to help.
+If you’re searching for a great fantasy title to play on your Xbox One, we’re here to let you know some of the best titles released over the years.
+You can rest assured that each game you see here will bring you into another world, allowing you to unwind for long hours.
+In this guide, you’ll find a planet to suit any preference, from underwater realms to the post-apocalyptic US.
 Read on for a brief review of the best Xbox One fantasy RPGs.

 The game starts with him searching for his adopted daughter Ciri and former darling Yennifer.
 Soon after, the plot spirals outwards, bringing in plenty of new heroes, settings, and unexpected plot twists.
 The Witcher 3 also features some of the best side quests you’ll likely ever get to experience.
 Rather than being a simple time-filler, each side quest introduces an independent new story with unique characters.
-They may not impact the plot but remain in your memory just like the center characters, nonetheless.
+They may not impact the plot but remain in your memory, like the center characters.
 Some monster quests require prior investigation, so you likely won’t succeed without spending time reading the scrolls.

 Fortunately, Geralt chooses the most suitable sword automatically during battle.
 This truly helps to stay in the cool, never-losing guy’s demeanor.
 While the combat may seem oversimplified to fans of shooter games, the focus of this game certainly isn’t the fighting.
 Keep in mind that the game still involves blood, gore, violence, and strong language, so it is rated ESRB M for mature audiences.